A SIMPLE HERSTORY

 From outsiders to insiders, and outsiders again, these are the women who ran.

-A Simple Herstory is a theatrical and high concept podcast series about the women who have run for President of the United States.
+A Simple Herstory is an award-winning, deviant, multi-platform audio fiction podcast series about the women who have run for President of the United States.

 Picture